 Make sure you check out the awesome practitioners who are near you, on Glowday.

-One of the key benefits to non-surgical aesthetic treatments is minimal recovery time, which means you can pop in for a treatment and resume normal day-to-day activities shortly after.
 However, many practitioners advise taking a brief rest from exercising just so you can allow your body to adjust after a treatment.
 Here’s a handy guide to how quickly you can expect to be back on the treadmill post-aesthetic treatment.

 Exercising after cosmetic treatments - the dos and don'ts

-Botox– wait at least 24 hours
+Exercising after Botox – wait at least 24 hours

-Generally, practitioners recommend waiting at least 24 hours before exercising after Botox.
 Exercise increases blood circulation in your body, sending it whooshing around your heart, muscles and skin (hence why you get a flushed, red face after a run).
-Long-term, of course, this has huge health benefits, but in the very short-term, exercising post-Botox can reduce the effects of the treatment.
+Long-term, of course, this has huge health benefits, but in the very short-term, exercising post-wrinkle relaxing could reduce the effects of the treatment or result in complications.
 This is because the increase in blood circulation means your blood might flush some of the botulinum away from the injection site and it could migrate to a different part of your face.

 If you do exercise every day, you can still fit in a workout pre-treatment, but do not go straight from the gym.
 Exercise can heighten your blood pressure, temporarily, which can increase swelling in the injection site.